 In fact, our constant high blood sugar could damage our kidneys long before we have symptoms.
 That’s why those with diabetes are recommended to do regular screenings for kidney disease.

 However, if our chronic condition has already caused kidney damage, it’s up to us to prevent it from progressing into kidney failure.

 We can do that by improving our blood sugar control, taking the prescribed medications on time, and following a specific diet.

-Following a diet low in sodium, carbs, and protein will help us manage both conditions.
+Following CDC will help us manage both conditions.
 That’s because too many carbs can raise blood sugar, too much sodium can increase fluid retention and blood pressure, and too much protein can be bad for our kidneys.

 Even though proteins are recommended for these people, they are certainly not for people with kidney damage.

 Still, be careful not to cause protein deficiency, as lack of protein can lead to unintended weight loss and malnutrition.

 Since portion size is extremely important for these people, they should consult their doctor and dietitian for the right serving size.

 The following list is based on phosphorus, potassium, sodium, and high sugar content of specific foods.
 Still, consult a dietitian about each of them and the recommended serving size.

 Fat-free or skim milk, plain yogurt, non-dairy creamer, sugar-free pudding, sugar-free yogurt, sugar-free non-dairy frozen desserts, sugar-free ice cream.